 Young couple says their vows on the granite of Olmsted point.

 Let’s start with my absolute favorite.
 An absolutely amazing place to elope with your closest friends and family, or just the two of you.
-Olmsted Point is hands down my favorite elopement ceremony venue that I've discovered in all of Yosemite National Park.
+Olmsted Point is hands down my favorite ceremony venue that I've discovered in all of Yosemite National Park.
 As you will see if you take a look at the gallery below, the views, no matter which way you look are breathtaking.
 While many people stop at the vista point along the Tioga pass, few take the short trail that leads into the sprawling slopes of high Sierra granite.
 To sweeten the deal, just down the road is Tenaya Lake a photo opportunity gold mine.
 There's even a waterfall nearby!
 It's convenient, it's beautiful,

 • MAXIMUM GUESTS - 11